Wolverine Brass Faucets Review & Rating Updated: 09/13/18

 Footnotes:1.
 Wolverine warrants the original purchaser that our faucets will be drip-free FOR 100 YEARS and all finishes* to be free from defects in material and workmanship FOR 100 years.
-This warranty covers replacement of cartridges and finish only and does not include labor charges and/or damage incurred in installation."
+This warranty covers replacement of cartridges and finish only."

 This Company In Brief

-Wolverine used to make a reliable faucet.
+Wolverine has a reputation for making a reliable faucet.
 Plumbing and Mechanical Magazine, the well-respected plumbing industry trade journal, at one time, rated Wolverine as the most reliable faucet made anywhere.
-That was years ago, however, and we're not so certain that the products are all that reliable any longer.
+That was years ago, however, and we're not so certain that all Wolverine faucets are that reliable any longer.